AminaSehic/WT-project/README.md

 Variables, comments and commits are in bosnian by request of teaching assistant.

-backend has two versions coexisting (v1 and v2):
+Backend has two versions coexisting (v1 and v2):
  - v1 works with files (instead of database)
  - v2 works with database